 - It tends to spread locally in the neck, compressing the trachea and possibly involving the recurrent laryngeal nerve.

 - Metastases most often occur in lung and bone, mediastinal lymph nodes, pelvic area, brain, and liver.

 Follicular thyroid carcinoma (FTC)

-- This is the second most common form of thyroid cancer at about 10%.
+- Second most common form of thyroid cancer at about 10%.

 - It tends to occur in areas of low iodine.